-The equipments used for processing of CNG may also release air pollutants.
-For example, separators or other filtering units that remove offshoots and wastes from the gas before it is transported through pipelines for commercial use.
+The types of equipment used for the processing of CNG may also release air pollutants.
+For example, separators or other filtering units remove offshoots and wastes from the gas before it is transported through pipelines for commercial use.

 Any leakage or venting of waste gases causes release of volatile organic compounds (VOCs) and other hazardous air pollutants (HAPs).
 Sulphur dioxide, which is a heavy, colorless and inorganic poisonous gas with a sharp odour, is also released.

-Then why is use of CNG promoted and encouraged by the government?
+Then why is the use of CNG promoted and encouraged by the government?

 Although CNG is not as clean and safe as it seems but it is definitely better than petroleum and diesel.
 It can be regarded as the best fossil fuel to use because of this reason.

 Combustion of natural gas produces negligible amounts of sulphur, oxides of nitrogen (NOXs), mercury, and particulates.
 Thus, it reduces the probability of smog formation to a great degree.
 NOXs are responsible for the formation of acid rain.